massar/changer/README.md

 line 1: patch the kernel
-line 2: configure the kernel (select either CHANGER=module or CHANGER=yes) line 3: make debian kernel packages, non-debian users could use:
+line 2: configure the kernel (select either CHANGER=module or CHANGER=yes) line 3: make debian kernel packages, non-debian users could use: line 4: install the new kernel 8<---------------------------------------- root@machine:/usr/src/local/linux-2.2.4# make dep bzLilo modules modules_install
-8<----------------------------------------
-root@machine:/usr/src/local/linux-2.2.4# make dep bzimage modules modules_install
 ---------------------------------------->8
-then reboot the newly installed kernel, see your favourite kernel HOWTO...
+And don't forget to modify your lilo where required... then reboot the newly installed kernel, see your favourite kernel HOWTO...

 If you've created a module you'll have to insmod it